Graduate School Scholarships and Resources for Asian American Students

 Eligibility:

-Eligibility: Korean American students (including international students from Korea) apply to a regional scholarship based on their school’s location.
+Eligibility: Korean American students (including international students from Korea) can apply to a regional scholarship based on their school’s location.
 Scholarships cover:

 The scholarship committee evaluates financial need, scholastic achievement, and community service/extracurricular activities.